Winter Packing List for Europe | Travel Must-Haves for Women

 Socks

 Winter socks are another small thing that can make a big difference.
-If you know you're going to be out all day, walking from sight to sight, Christmas market to Christmas market, it's best to go with thick, padded socks.
+If you know you'll be out all day, walking from sight to sight, Christmas market to Christmas market, it's best to go with thick, padded socks.

-Smartwool is by far my favorite brand and I usually buy them from Amazon or Zappos.
+Smartwool is by far my favorite brand.
+I usually buy them from Amazon or Zappos.

 Full cushion crew socks not only give extra comfort when you're on your feet all day, but they really do keep your feet warm.